-Failure to specialize and trade means that producers are not producing the good in which they have a comparative advantage, and production occurs inside the PPF-a point of inefficiency.
-All the economy's resources are fully employed, but they are misallocated.
+By not specializing and trading, some suppliers are not producing the good in which they have a comparative advantage.
+Consequently production occurs inside the PPF at a production inefficient point.
+All of the economy's resources might be employed but they are misallocated.

-1. What generates economic growth?
+What generates economic growth?

 The two key factors that generate economic growth are technological change and capital accumulation.
-Technological change is the development of new goods and of better ways of producing goods and services.
-Capital accumulation is the growth of capital resources, including human capital.
+Technological change allows an economy to produce more with the same amount of limited resources, Capital accumulation, the growth of capital resources including human capital, means that an economy has increased its available resources for production.

 2. How does economic growth influence the production possibilities frontier?
-Economic growth shifts the PPF outward.